 - 1. Have received training on the use of this procedure; - 2.
-Have reviewed and be aware of the requirements of this procedure; - 3.
+Have been provided information on typical identifiers for archaeological and cultural use sites; - 3.
+Have reviewed and be aware of the requirements of this procedure; - 4.
 Have reviewed and understood information pertaining to Chance Find Procedures appropriate for the work activity being undertaken.